bridgetlemasurier/dissertation/models/flabellate/README.md

 # Flabellate Distributions

-[flabellate_ecoPA_models](flabellate_ecoPA_models.R) is the script used to model the present-day and future morphotype distributions of papillate sponges
+[flabellate_ecoPA_model](flabellate_ecoPA_mx.R) is the script used to model the present-day and future morphotype distributions of flabellate sponges

 ## Present Day distribution